smford/eeh-esp32-rfid/README.md

 - add current transformer/detector device to monitor usage

 ## Things to do
-- Update current? details when in Override Mode to allow correct display of information on web admin
 - Add status light to signify when it is checking access, in trainer mode, locked, unlocked, etc
 - Make json output of boss's be a struct
 - Enable active checking of access, regularly poll and check whether card still has access